JWahle/piCoreCDSP/README.md

 `CamillaDSP > Devices > Buffers > chunksize` can be reduced - just keep multiples of 2

-## How to update
+## How to update to CamillaDSP 3.0.0
 You can update to the current version, if you have PCP 9.x installed.
-For older versions, updating is difficult and not recommended - just do a fresh install and enjoy life.
+For older PCP versions, updating is difficult and not recommended - just do a fresh install and enjoy life.

 To update, you have to:
 - [remove the piCoreCDSP extension](#picorecdsp-extension)